Author's note: This was first published in 2017. Google Places is now Google Business Profile.

 - It Lends Relevancy to Your Business: According to some studies done, 81% of shoppers conduct an online search before buying.
 That means that if you’re not online, you’re virtually invisible.
 You can no longer depend on a Yellow Pages listing or even a good location.
 The fact of the matter is that you have to be online, at least in some capacity.
 If you’re not, you’d better be very well established.
 If not, you’re likely to be left behind.

-There's no reason not to take advantage of the opportunities Google Places provides; so get out of the yellow pages era and build a presence on the web.
+There's no reason not to take advantage of the opportunities Google Business Profile provides; so get out of the yellow pages era and build a presence on the web.